 - If you see a reply from the specified IP address, contact your Genetec Patroller™ administrator.
-The problem may be related to the software running on the Sharp camera.
+The problem might be related to the software running on the Sharp unit.

-- If you receive the message “request timed out”, the problem may be hardware-related (e.g. your computer’s ethernet card), or related to the setup of the in-vehicle network.
-For example, your computer may not have a network address in the same range as the Sharp cameras.
+- If you receive the message “request timed out”, the problem might be related to the computer's ethernet card or other hardware.
+The problem might also be related to the setup of the in-vehicle network.
+For example, your computer might not have a network address in the same range as the Sharp unit.
 For more information, contact your Genetec Patroller™ administrator.